Let's start building a t-shirt customizer that will look like this:

 Adding a logo

-Hit the STOP EDITING button once the placement looks right.
+Hit the checkmark icon to stop editing once the placement looks right.

-Click on + Logo Answer > Create to upload your logo placeholder image.
+Click on the +button, next to Logo Answer to upload your logo placeholder image.
 In our case, it's logo.png.

 As you can see, a logo upload question has been added to the choice panel.